sergeynezbritskiy/woo-shipping-with-nova-poshta/wp-content/plugins/woo-shipping-for-nova-poshta/readme.txt

 = 2.1.1. =
 * Task - ensure that database structure is up to date = 2.1.2. =
-* Bug - add changes missing in previous releases
+* Bugfix - add changes missing in previous releases
+= 2.1.3. =
+* Bugfix - database version was not updating